-When you apply or renew each year, you choose one coverage level.
+When you apply or renew each year, you choose one coverage level from several available options.
 It determines your guaranteed production.

 Guaranteed production is determined by multiplying your FAY by your selected coverage level.
 This number is used to calculate your guaranteed value.

 Guaranteed value converts your guaranteed production into a dollar amount so your premium can be calculated and any production claims can be paid.